Last Updated on June 3, 2024

 Reformation probably has some of the prettiest, classiest ethical dresses available, if you ask me.

-• You can filter your search and shop by color, size, print, occasion, length, and price.
-It totally makes navigating the sight ten times easier.
+- You can filter your search and shop by color, size, print, occasion, length, and price.
+It makes navigating the site ten times easier.

-• Reformation is extremely committed to ensuring all its forest-based products come from sustainably managed forests.
-To prove this, Reformation works with the non-profit group Canopy to help drive positive change for all their forest products.
+- Reformation is extremely committed to ensuring all its forest-based products come from sustainably managed forests.
+To prove this, Reformation works with the non-profit group Canopy to help drive positive change for all its forest products.

-• Occasionally, they will also use deadstock materials in their outfits as well, though most dresses are made from new (albeit sustainable) fabrics.
+- Occasionally, they will also use deadstock materials in their outfits, though most dresses are made from new (albeit sustainable) fabrics.

 My top picks are this Fern Dress and this Nikita Dress.